kendawson-online/vantl/README.md

 <br/>

-A great way to use vanilla timeline is to store and load your data from an external [JSON](https://www.json.org) file.
+A great way to use Vanilla Timeline is to store and load your data from an external [JSON](https://www.json.org) file.
 JSON stands for: "JavaScript Object Notation".

 It's a lightweight text format stored in a file with a `.json` extension.
 It's easy for humans to read and write and for machines to parse and use in apps.
 JSON is based on a web standard so you have to follow the rules to produce "well-formed JSON" that is formatted a specific way.
 A simple JSON file might look something like this: